chy4egg/telegram_bot/README.md

 # This is kind of a test project where i tried to parse a website of frontend meetups in my city and send me a message in telegram when the one of them is available.
 Also i tried unit testing here just for fun, but it's not a big deal.

 # Deprecated.
-Doesn't work and not supported anymore
+Doesn't work and isn't supported anymore

 Usage:
 1) npm install